zqfang/QPCR/README.md

 ####Parameters

 optional arguments:
-  -h, --help\                          show this help message and exit
+  -h, --help &nbsp;                         show this help message and exit

-  -f FILE, --file FILE\                the file you want to analysis.
+  -f FILE, --file FILE &nbsp;          the file you want to analysis.

-  -s SHEET, --sheetName SHEET\         the sheet name of your excel file you want to analysis
+  -s SHEET, --sheetName SHEET &nbsp;         the sheet name of your excel file you want to analysis

-  --header HEAD               \        header row you want to start with
+  --header HEAD               &nbsp;         header row you want to start with

-  --tail TAIL                  \       the tail rows of your excel file you want to drop
+  --tail TAIL                  &nbsp;       the tail rows of your excel file you want to drop

-  -r RC, --referenceControl RC  \      the reference gene name of your sample, e.g. GAPDH
+  -r RC, --referenceControl RC  &nbsp;      the reference gene name of your sample, e.g. GAPDH

-  -c EC, --experimentalControl EC\     the control group name which your want to compare, e.g. hESC
+  -c EC, --experimentalControl EC&nbsp;     the control group name which your want to compare, e.g. hESC

-  -o OUT, --outFileNamePrefix OUT \    the output file name
+  -o OUT, --outFileNamePrefix OUT &nbsp;    the output file name

-  --version                           show program's version number and exit
+  --version      &nbsp;                      show program's version number and exit

 #####Extract Data from Original Data output
 **e.g.** python qpcrRead.py -f foo.xls --header 35 --tail 5  -o 20150625_NPC_Knockdown